FAQ

 • DCPS selective high school or program (grades 9–12)

-You do NOT need to submit an application if you will:
+You do NOT need to submit an application if your child will:

 • Remain in your current school.
 In this case simply contact your current school to re-enroll;